brotherhoodMonk/gyan/rct.md

 Lifecycle-
 Initialization: This is the stage where the component is constructed with the given Props and default state.
 This is done in the constructor of a Component Class.
-Mounting: Mounting is the stage of rendering the JSX returned by the render method itself.
+Mounting: Mounting is the stage of rendering the JSX returned by the render method itself. constructor() componentWillMount() render() componentDidMount()

-Updating: Updating is the stage when the state of a component is updated and the application is repainted.
+Updating: Updating is the stage when the state of a component is updated and the application is repainted. shouldComponentUpdate componentWillUpdate render componentDidUpdate

-Unmounting: As the name suggests Unmounting is the final step of the component lifecycle where the component is removed from the page.
+Unmounting: As the name suggests Unmounting is the final step of the component lifecycle where the component is removed from the page. componentWillUnmount( componentDidCatch()

+  ====

 Q12.
 What is PureComponent?
 When to use PureComponent over Component?
 PureComponent is exactly the same as Component except that it handles the shouldComponentUpdate method for us.
 When props or state changes, PureComponent will do a shallow comparison on both props and state.
 Component on the other hand won't compare current props and state to next out of the box.
 Thus, the component will re-render by default whenever shouldComponentUpdate is called.